-The young hooker is a star in the making and has already represented England at Under-16, U18 and U20 levels.
-He is a giant of a man and a powerful scrummager from the middle of the front row.
+George represented England at Under-16, U18 and U20 levels and is a giant of a man and a powerful scrummager from the middle of the front row.
+His development at Saracens skyrocketed thanks to the experienced Schalk Brits and John Smit - who both mentored the Academy product while at the club.

 Despite being second choice hooker for England in the 6 Nations, George was selected in Warren Gatland's 41 man British & Irish Lions squad to New Zealand.
-George had made 17 caps for England at the time of selection.
+George had been capped 17 times for England at the time of selection.

-In October 2017, George signed a long-term contract extension with Saracens, putting pen to paper to a new deal that will keep him in north London through to 2021.
+On the tour to New Zealand, George started all three games for the Lions in the drawn series.
+In October 2017, George signed a long-term contract extension with Saracens, putting pen to paper to a new deal that will keep him in North London through to 2021.

 |2009 - present|